 - 2% of the original balance in the fourth year,

-If you’re working with an attorney to prepare your loan documents (which you may want to do, especially if you’re adding this extra feature to your loan documents), ask their opinion on this – they may have some good ideas for you as well.
+If you’re working with an attorney to prepare your loan documents (which you should probably do, especially if you’re adding this extra feature to your loan documents), ask their opinion on this – they may have some good ideas for you as well.

 Repossessing and Reselling the Property

-Obviously, nobody wants to deal with a borrower who defaults on their loan.
-I’ll be the first to tell you that it’s annoying, and depending on what shape they leave your property in – it could even be costly.
+Obviously, nobody wants to deal with a deadbeat borrower who defaults on their loan.
+I’ll be the first to tell you – it’s annoying, and depending on what shape they leave the property in, it could be costly.

-That being said, there are also a number of reasons why this risk is still worth taking, even when you consider the worst case scenario.
+That being said, there are also a number of reasons why this risk is still worth taking, even when considering the worst case scenario.

 Consider the Down Payment

 Given how little I typically pay for the properties I purchase, it usually isn't difficult to recoup 100% of my initial investment just by collecting a 10% – 20% down payment.
-Even if you only collected a 5% down payment (which by the way, would be very generous of you), you can usually recoup the remainder of your initial investment in the first few months.
+Even if I only collect a 5% down payment (which by the way, would be very generous of me), I can usually recoup the remainder of my initial investment in the first few months.
 Essentially, the risk in this area is usually very low.

-What I’m getting at here is – if you did your groundwork right when you purchased the property (i.e. – buying for the right price), you’re not going to end up in the hole – not by a long shot.
+What I’m getting at here is – if I did my groundwork right when I purchased the property (i.e. – buying for the right price), I'm not going to end up in the hole – not by a long shot.

-Now on the other hand, if you borrowed $100,000 to buy the property, and the property was only worth $125,000 – this would obviously be a different story, but as I indicated earlier in this chapter, the ideal time to use seller financing is when you own a property free and clear.
-You most likely paid a very low price for this property in the first place, so if “losing money” is what you’re concerned with, don’t be!
-Re-extracting your initial investment from properties the way we do it is not difficult.
+Now, on the other hand, if I borrow $100,000 to buy a property, and the property is only worth $125,000 – this would obviously be a different story, but as I indicated earlier, the ideal time to use seller financing is when I own a property free and clear.
+When I've paid a very low price to acquire a property in the first place, losing money not something I have to be overly concerned with.

 Consider the Collateral

-Think about it this way – you own a long-term, tangible asset.
-If you’re working this business the right way, you own it without any debt or monthly payments whatsoever.
-If your borrower decides to quit paying you tomorrow, this could be a blessing in disguise.
-It just means that you can repossess the property (which is probably the only real “hassle” of the process), re-list it, and resell it!
-You get to keep all of the payments from your delinquent borrower and start the process all over again.
-Some of the most profitable deals are the ones that you get to repossess and resell.
+Think about it this way – I own a long-term, tangible asset.
+I own it without any debt or monthly payments whatsoever.
+If my borrower decides to quit making payments tomorrow, this could be a blessing in disguise.
+It just means I can repossess the property (which is probably the only real “hassle” of the process), re-list it, and resell it!
+I get to keep all the payments from this delinquent borrower and then start the process all over again.
+Some of the most profitable deals are the ones I get to repossess and resell.

-Now, if your property is a residential home or a commercial building, then yes – there could certainly be some damage or cleanup that you’ll have to do before you can re-list it for sale (this should always be expected in a foreclosure situation).
-Even so, the cost of rehab is almost always worth the extra time and effort, because you stand to make even more money when you resell the property.
+Now, if my property is a residential home or a commercial building, then yes – there could certainly be some damage or cleanup to handle before I can re-list it for sale (this should always be expected in a foreclosure situation).
+Even so, the cost of rehab is almost always worth the extra time and effort, because I stand to make even more money when I resell the property.
 This isn't always the case, but most of the time – it is.